legomenon/hapax/README.md

 hapax tf -f /path/to/file.txt
 ```
-This will print the frequency of each word in the file to the console.
+This will output the frequency of each word in the file to path output [default: ./].

 You can also specify the output format and the output folder using the -o and -p options, respectively.
 For example: